frobenius7/ea_quest-submissions/chapter4/day4/readme.md

     }
   }

-  // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to deposit NFT token in collection,
+  //get IDs of owned tokens and borrow nft from collection pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]
     pub fun borrowNFT(id: UInt64): &NFT
   }

-  pub resource Collection: CollectionPublic {
+  //this is resource that contains our collection of NFTs (resource type NFT) pub resource Collection: CollectionPublic {
     pub var ownedNFTs: @{UInt64: NFT}

+    //deposit NFT in our collection
     pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }

+    //withdraw NFT from our collection
     pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.") return <- nft
     }

-    pub fun getIDs(): [UInt64] {
+    //Get IDs what we have in our collection pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }

-    pub fun borrowNFT(id: UInt64): &NFT {
+    //this function helps us to read NFT pub fun borrowNFT(id: UInt64): &NFT {
       return (&self.ownedNFTs[id] as &NFT?)!
     }